Scholarly reference for Thétis

 thétis.com → xn--thtis-csa.com

 The non-ASCII characters in Thétis are encoded while the ASCII remains visible.
 To the DNS, it is Punycode.
 To humanity, it is Thétis.
+This domain is currently registered by another party.

 How thetis becomes Thétis